People in this country love getting out into nature and keeping an eye out for our iconic animals like the platypus.

 Here’s a snapshot of the people bringing the platy-project to life and some of their incredible photos.

-Would you like to try to spot a platypus to help researchers better understand and protect them?
-Sign up here for resources and tips for spotting a platypus and head down to a waterway near you anytime!
+Would you like to try to spot a platypus in September 2023 to help researchers better understand and protect them?
+Sign up to get resources and tips for spotting a platypus and get ready to head down to a waterway near you!

 “It’s a community-based, citizen science project – so it's not all, you know, environmental biologists.
 It's just regular people all coming together for a combined purpose, that's what drew me into it.” – Sabrina.